 Every model has a crusade badge—the red sword with a skull—on the right greave.

-Sergeants have bare heads, backpack ornaments, and flowers on their base.
+Sergeants have bare heads and flowers on their base.
 Everything is organized around 10-man squads.
 When I field them in a game, squads are usually broken up and grouped as five, so each set of ten has a battle brother with a sword on his helmet who leads the second squad.
 This let me use all the sergeant poses.
 The bare heads are also (nearly) all from Dark Angels-specific kits.
-I tried not to repeat the backpack doodads but may have a few duplicates.

 Dark Angels don’t recruit from any one particular world, so I worked to vary their skin tones across the army.
 Most everything is done with Contrast paint, from armor to robes to faces.